TGuillerme/dispRity/patch_notes.md

   	* `polygon` for the distribution boxes.
   * minor functions corrections for specific optional arguments combinations.
   * many updates to the functions manual and vignettes.
+  * disparity can now be calculated as a distribution (i.e. `dispRity`, `test.dispRity`, `plot.dispRity`, and `summary.dispRity` can now intake one or more distribution rather than just one or more single values of disparity; whether the data is bootstrapped or not).
   * `boot.matrix` and `dispRity` can now run in parallel.
   * `centroids` disparity metric can now intake a `centroid` argument for fixing the centroid point value.
 * 2015/12/01 - v0.1.2